 "I'm already working on a scenario to eliminate Mike Cameron," Takolo Valenko reminded them, stepping forward.
+"CSIS has no records of an agent by his name.
+Count Torok, however, learned from Cedric Monahan, that Cameron's files are all under the codename of Samurai."
 Of the lot, he was the least extravagant in his attire, wearing a long black coat over a black shirt, vest, and pants.
 Only the laced-up front of the vest bespoke a by-gone age.

 "And how is that coming, Tak?"
 Vincent asked.
-"Agent Samurai has proved himself to be no one to trifle with."
+"This Cameron has proved himself to be no one to trifle with."

 "He's distracted," Takolo replied.
 "He and his wife are at the Scholomance in Scotland - have been for weeks.
 Right now everyone is preparing for a traditional Celtic Christmas.
 I'm sure his thoughts are on those preparations, when they aren't immersed in his studies.
 According to reputation, he takes this holiday very seriously - used to decorate his entire house in Canada.
 As for his devotion to studies, he has a reputation for that, as well.
-In his youth, he did an honours degree in science in three years, instead of four.
+In his youth, as a human he did an honours degree in science in three years, instead of four.
 He has focus and a commitment to learning.
 He will feel safe there in that ancient castle."